ITCMD/Lukes-Friend-Checker/README.md

 It's designed to easily tell if your friends are online and available to hang out.

-All you need is the main file (found in the releases folder) and it will download the rest for you.
+All you need is the main file (found in [releases](https://github.com/ITCMD/Lukes-Friend-Checker/releases)) and it will download the rest for you.

 ### If you're setting up with your own FTP server